awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ### Upgrading the Aurora PostgreSQL engine to a new minor version<a name="USER_UpgradeDBInstance.MinorUpgrade"></a>

  You can upgrade your Aurora PostgreSQL DB cluster to a new minor version by using the console, the AWS CLI, or the RDS API\.
+Before performing the upgrade, we recommend that you follow the same best practice that we recommend for major version upgrades\.
+As with new major versions, new minor versions can also have optimizer improvements, such as fixes, that can cause query plan regressions\.
+To ensure plan stability, we recommend that you use the Query Plan Management \(QPM\) extension as detailed in [Ensuring plan stability after a major version upgrade](AuroraPostgreSQL.Optimize.BestPractice.md#AuroraPostgreSQL.Optimize.BestPractice.MajorVersionUpgrade)\.

 #### Console<a name="USER_UpgradeDBInstance.MinorUpgrade.Console"></a>